Morningstar88/Morningstar-Abraxas-Collections/GUARDIAN.md

-## The Gaurdian took part in Vaccine Intimidation
+## The Guardian took part in Vaccine Intimidation

 The people of the United Kingdom, and myself, were forced to sit at home, doing little business, and not flying abroad, while more vulnerable members of our society were intimidated, by The Guardian, into taking experimental vaccines which had hardly been tested.